Chaplaincy and Spiritual Care

 If you do follow the practice of a particular faith and would like your own minister, priest or religious leader to visit whilst you are here, they are welcome.
 We do offer times of prayer and anointing with oil.
 If you would like to receive Communion at any time this can be arranged; either via your own minister or the Hospice Chaplain.
 We currently hold a short Quiet Time Service on Mondays at 11:45am.
 The Hospice has a chapel, where you can sit, have space or listen to music.

-**During the current government restrictions, we are now providing a virtual Time To Remember service.
+We are now providing a virtual Time To Remember service.
 To watch the most recent service, please click here.